ABOUT US

 Garden Manager

 Elena grew up in the suburbs of Chicago, Illinois, and has loved nature from a very young age.
 She obtained a B.S. degree in Wildlife Biology from the University of Missouri-Columbia and moved to Missoula in 1999.
 Early in her career she worked as a field biologist and technical science writer for the U.S. Forest Service.
 In 2020 she became a Master Naturalist and Certified Interpretive Guide and discovered a new passion—teaching people about nature, specifically ornithology and botany.
 Elena currently teaches classes at the Lifelong Learning Center and MOLLI as well as teaching the Master Naturalist program in the Bitterroot Valley and Glacier National Park.
 She recently created a new business: Blue Heron Nature Tours.
-In her free time she enjoys camping, growing her own food, and paddleboarding with her two daughters, Ella and Lucy, and her husband, Seth.
+In her free time she enjoys camping, growing her own food, and paddleboarding with her daughters, Ella and Lucy, and her husband, Seth.
 She and her family are currently keeping busy building a tiny off-the-grid cabin themselves in the Seeley-Swan Valley.

 BOARD OF DIRECTORS